For a summary of our activities last year, see the PDF at the bottom of the page.

 Our aim is to foster knowledge-sharing that allows policy experts and publishers to come together to contribute their views on where the industry is headed, and to voice the opinion of news media across the various platforms where debate on regulation and policy take place.
-We focus on selected policy issues, this year in particular sees us tackling privacy/the ‘Right to be Forgotten’ and Internet governance, with the goal of monitoring and analysing the relevant developments through our website and associated events.

 Internet governance discussions are shaping the digital publishing environment of the future, and newspapers need to be present where the talks take place.
-Net neutrality in particular has sparked heated debates throughout the world, from India to Latin America, to the US and most likely soon in Europe.

 Privacy is an increasingly central topic in the post-Snowden world, and one of the central battle fields reaching both the worlds of common and civil law.

 Copyright and intellectual property are at the top of the EU agenda, and are likely to hold a key position in the trade agreement discussions across the globe.